Googong

-Googong is a locality located within the Queanbeyan–Palerang Regional Council government area, south of the Queanbeyan Central Business District (CBD).
+Googong is a town located within the Queanbeyan–Palerang Regional Council government area, south of the Queanbeyan Central Business District (CBD).

-Googong contains the township of Googong and the developed areas of Fernleigh Park, Little Burra and Mount Campbell Estate.
-It borders Jerrabomberra and Karabar on the north and Environa on the west.
-It is about 10 kilometres (6.2 mi) south of the Queanbeyan central business district.
-Its citizens tend to utilize the infrastructure of neighboring Canberra.
+The Googong area incorporates the township of Googong, and the developed areas of Fernleigh Park, Little Burra and Mount Campbell Estate.
+It borders Jerrabomberra and Karabar to the north and Environa to the west.
+It is about 10 kilometres south of the Queanbeyan central business district.
+Its citizens tend to use the infrastructure of the neighboring city of Canberra, about 15 kilometres to the north-west.

 History

-Googong is situated in Ngunnawal and Ngambri traditional Aboriginal country.
-Five Aboriginal groups have identified custodial connections to the area.
-The area also has had European farmers and settlers since the mid-1800s.
-It is named after one of the largest farming properties in the area, although the meaning and origins of the word Googong remain obscure.
-The first part of the original stone homestead was built in 1845 and was first occupied by Alexander McDonald, an employee of the Campbell family who were early settlers of the Canberra region.
-The homestead was later renamed ‘Beltana’.
-The area around Googong has several historic features including the old London Bridge Homestead and the London Bridge Arch, a remarkable natural limestone bridge formed by Burra Creek over thousands of years.
+Googong is situated on the country of the traditional owners, the Ngunnawal Aboriginal people, and five Aboriginal groups have identified custodial connections to the area.
+European farmers and settlers began occupying the environs of Googong in the mid-19th century, which was named after one of the largest properties in the area.
+However, the meaning and origin of the word "Googong" is obscure.

+The first part of the original stone homestead was built in 1845 and was occupied by Alexander McDonald, an employee of the Campbell family, who were early European settlers of the Canberra region.
+The homestead was later renamed "Beltana".
+The area around Googong has several historic features including the old London Bridge Homestead and the London Bridge Arch, a remarkable natural limestone bridge formed over thousands of years by Burra Creek.
 The nearby Googong Dam, fed by the Queanbeyan River and numerous creeks, is by far the largest in the ACT region.
-It was constructed in 1977.
+It was completed in 1979.

-The township of Googong spans 780 hectares which sits within the Parish of Googong, an area of land between Burra and Queanbeyan, east of Jerrabomberra Creek.
-It is being developed as a joint venture between Peet and Mirvac and will eventually be home to around 18,000 people.
-Googong Foreshores is the name given to the area around Googong Dam.
-This is separate from the town of Googong and is managed as a water catchment, wildlife refuge and public recreation area.
+The township of Googong occupies an area of 780 hectares which sits within the Parish of Googong, an area of land between Burra and Queanbeyan, east of Jerrabomberra Creek.
+It is being developed as a joint venture between Peet Limited and Mirvac, and will eventually be home to around 18,000 people.
+Googong Foreshores is the name given to the area around Googong Dam, which is separate from the town of Googong and is managed as a water catchment, wildlife refuge, and public recreation area.
 Park Care volunteers help to protect the national and cultural values of the Foreshores.

 Planning for the township of Googong began in the early 2000s, with approval to begin the re-zoning process granted in 2006.
-The findings of the Independent Queanbeyan Land Release Inquiry, issued by the NSW Minister for Planning in September of that year recommended the site as the future residential growth area for the City of Queanbeyan.
+The findings of the Independent Queanbeyan Land Release Inquiry, issued by the NSW Minister for Planning in September of that year, recommended the site as the future residential growth area for the City of Queanbeyan.
 In November 2007, the NSW Department of Planning issued a Section 65 certificate enabling the public exhibition of the draft Local Environmental Plan which was available for public comment until February 2008.
 The re-zoning of the site to allow residential development was approved in December 2009.